 The “other side of the island,” a.k.a. “the wild side”, is a favorite leisurely drive for visitors and residents, alike.

-With its open coastline and dramatic topography, turning the corner onto the east coast of the island is a little like entering a new climate.
+With its open coastline and dramatic topography, turning the corner onto the east side of Cozumel is a little like entering a new climate.

-The air feels a little cooler, the breezes feel a little stronger, and the already chill vibe of Cozumel island gets turned up a notch or two.
+The air feels a little cooler, the breezes feel a little stronger, and the already chill tropical island vibe gets turned up a notch or two.

 Young travelers will recognize these hip new food truck parks and indoor-outdoor gastro parks since they’re an emerging trend all over the world.